suraj1kc/intel-processor-recommendation-system/README.md

 # Intel Processor Recommendation System 🖥️

 A content-based recommendation system that helps users find similar Intel processors based on technical specifications.
-This project demonstrates end-to-end data science workflow from web scraping to building an interactive recommendation application.
+This project demonstrates end-to-end data science workflow from web scraping to building a recommendation algorithm.

 ## 📋 Table of Contents
 - [Project Overview](#project-overview)